-Peripheral neuropathy describes damage to the peripheral nervous system, which transmits information from the brain and spinal cord to every other part of the body.
+Peripheral neuropathy refers to the many conditions that involve damage to the peripheral nervous system, which sends signals between the brain and spinal cord and all other parts of the body.

 Neuropathy means damage to one or more nerves, especially the peripheral nerves.
 More than 100 types of peripheral neuropathy have been identified, each with its own characteristic set of symptoms and prognosis.
 Impaired function and symptoms depend on the type of nerves that are damaged.

 Symptoms of neuropathy range from mild to disabling and may include a loss of reflexes, problems feeling pain or changes in temperature, numbness and tingling, and pain that is often worse at night.

 Symptoms may develop over days, weeks, or years.
 In some cases, the symptoms improve on their own and may not require advanced care.